YaoMichael17/qb25-answers/Week 11/README.md

 1.4
 1. Around 25000 of this genome has not been sequenced.
 2. The Poisson expectation is P(0)= e^-3, which is around 49787 genome size, my number is around half of the Poisson expectations.
-The data does generate a normal distribution with the most frequency in the center(around 2-4 coverage)
+The data also doesn't align well with the poisson and normal distribution lines.

 1.5
 1. There is 0 frequency of this genome that has not been sequenced.
 2. The Poisson expected number of uncovered positions is P(0) = e^-10, which is approximately 4.52 × 10^-5.
 This is very small and matches the histogram well.
-The Normal distribution fits better at higher coverage, forming a Gaussian-like curve centered around 10× coverage.
+However, the poisson and normal distribution line graphs are still a bit shifted to the right of the data set of 10x coverage.x.

 1.6
 1. There is 0 frequency of this genome that has not been sequenced.